 The Scott Family — Founders & Farmers

 Amanda & Brian Scott met in 2008.
 Amanda settled back in Colorado in 2004 after her travels through the states.
 She has a degree in hotel and resort management and has many years experience in restaurants and fine dining with an ultimate goal of one day owning her own restaurant that was sustained by her own farm.
 Brian after moving to colorado in 1994 worked and began a masonry apprenticeship.
 This combined with landscape design experience and a construction background he slowly developed Boulder Stonescapes LLC.
 In 2007 Brian started The 63rd St. Farm with the intention of building a permaculture based working farm that feeds families.
 Brian has two sons Christian and Jacob.
 When They met Amanda was the GM of the Boulder Dushanbe Tea House, in Boulder Colorado.
 Brian sold the farms vegetables to the Tea House once a week and needless to say it shortly turned into his favorite delivery.
-Then in 2009, there was a different kind of delivery, Abby Jean Scott was Born!
+Then in 2009, there was a different kind of delivery, Abby Jean Scott was Born(their daughter)!
 In order for Amanda to stay home with the baby she did not go back to restaurants and now runs the day to day operations of the farm.
 They restructured and the 63rd st. Farm CSA was formed.
-Since then, the CSA has been built to feed 150 families.
+Since then, the CSA has been built to feed 350 families.
+Now they are in transition on the farming operations to host more on farm Concert farm meal events.

 Amanda and Brian also have a passion for “Permaculture Design” and showing the community and families how to incorporate regenerative systems of agriculture into their home/business/world.
 Amanda and Brian both have Permaculture Design Certificates and work the farm through these methods.
 Together they are able to combine their businesses to help develop other properties for people who want their own permaculture based edible landscapes and hardscapes.